- Who we are

 Tyndale Seminary's location in the Netherlands, near Amsterdam, is strategic.
 Amsterdam is the fourth most visited European city by tourists.
 The unique history of the Netherlands with its Roman Catholic era and Protestant Reformation background gives it a prominent place in church history.
 Its history is connected to Spain, France, England, Germany and the United States.
 In addition, many of the great explorations of the rest of the world including South America, Africa and Asia started from here.
 Its history, art, literature, music, and people give it a European and international atmosphere.

 Not only is Amsterdam a collage of cultures from around the world, but Tyndale Seminary is as well.
-Since its inception in the fall of 1985, students from more than seventy different countries have attended.
+Since its inception in the fall of 1985, students from more than eighty different countries have attended.
 Tyndale's mission is to reach beyond Europe to the rest of the world by providing qualified pastors, teachers, missionaries and church planters.
 This diversity creates an exciting and interesting classroom and living environment.
 Relationships formed in this unique setting help you develop love and understanding.

 Every resident faculty member and some students, are totally supported by family, friends, and concerned donor churches.
 Tyndale Seminary is committed to trusting the Lord for full financial support.
-The funds and prayers of the Body of Christ sustain us on a daily basis and motivate us to a vision of growth.
+The prayers and support of the Body of Christ sustain us on a daily basis and motivate us to a vision of growth.
 We trust God.
 Tyndale Seminary’s history testifies to His faithfulness in meeting our needs in every way.

 The Tyndale community, with God's help, is acting together to meet the needs of its members as we all work to do the "good works God prepared beforehand for us to do," and as we work to be better equipped to continue in those good works in the future.
 If you come to Tyndale Seminary, with God's help, you will become a part of that receiving and giving community.